analyticsindiamag/AIM-Media-Website/WORDPRESS_CSV_MAPPING.md

 ### WordPress Permalink Format
 - WordPress uses the format: `/{category-slug}/{article-slug}`
 - Example: `https://aimmediahouse.com/recognitions-lists/20-hottest-ai-startups-in-india-2022`
-- The import route extracts the article slug from the `Permalink` field (last part after the final slash)
+- The import route extracts both the category slug (penultimate segment) and the article slug (final segment) from the `Permalink` field
-- If `Permalink` is not provided, it falls back to the `Slug` field or generates one from the title
+- If `Permalink` is not provided, it falls back to the `Slug` field or generates one from the title, and the category slug is derived from the category name

 ### URL Structure
 - **Old format**: `/article/{slug}` (kept for backward compatibility)